Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     radius: 1.0
 ```

-### Per animation global radius restrction
+### PER ANIMATION GLOBAL RADIUS RESTRICTION

-Using this you can limit how many current crate's animations by ANY player in defined radius.
+Using this you can limit how many current crate animations by ANY player in a defined radius.

 ```yml
 open-restrictions: